nandorojo/solito/docs/docs/compatibility.md

 **You will need to set up React 19 in a particular way.
 For existing Solito apps upgrading, see the [React 19](#react-19) section below.**

 For a working example, please reference the [Solito starter monorepo](https://github.com/nandorojo/solito/tree/master/example-monorepos/blank).
+This has been tested for all of the dependencies above.

 ### For existing Solito apps